garyexplains/examples/Raspberry Pi Pico/C/readme.md

 ### Generate your project

-Note: Make sure you are running the Xserver (see [Open GUI apps on Windows Subsystem for Linux (and on Raspberry Pi](https://www.youtube.com/watch?v=ymV7j003ETA) )
+Note: Make sure you are running the Xserver.
+See my video [Open GUI apps on Windows Subsystem for Linux (and on Raspberry Pi)](https://www.youtube.com/watch?v=ymV7j003ETA) )

 ```
 cd pico-project-generator